-a.
-Insurance to protect the program from claims against program drivers and/or passengers.
+- a.
+Insurance to protect the program from claims against program drivers and/or passengers. - b.

-- b.
 Professional liability (both individual and corporate). - c.
 Umbrella liability. - d.
 Errors and Omissions Insurance for Board members. - e.
 Special multi-peril.

-Service Partner must maintain and provide proof of insurance that will fully protect both the Service Partner and AAAWM from any and all claims under the Worker's Compensation Act or employer's liability laws and from any and all other claims of whatsoever kind or nature, for damage to property or for personal injury, including death, made by anyone whomsoever, which may arise from operations carried on under this contract, either by Service Partner, any sub-Service Partner or by anyone directly or indirectly engaged or employed by either of them.
-Failure to maintain continual insurance coverage for the term of the contract may be grounds for immediate termination of the contract.
+Service Partner must maintain and provide proof of such insurances as will fully protect the partner and AAAWM from any and all claims under The Workemen's Compensation Act or employer's liability laws and from any and all other claims, for damage to property or for personal injury, including death, which may arise from operations carried on under the Contract, either by Service Partner, any Subcontractor, or by anyone directly or indirectly engaged or employed by either of them.